dcollinsn/fab-docs/trp.md

 Once a card has been placed face down into a player’s pile, that draft pick is considered to be locked in.
 It may not be swapped with another card from the pack.

+Some draftable booster sets contain one or more double-faced cards (DFC), which has an additional set of procedures.
+In a Casual or Competitive level tournament, players may start with a token in their face-down pile.
+When a player opens or is passed a pack that contains a DFC, they can not reveal or otherwise convey that their pack contains a DFC.
+When a player drafts a DFC, they must do so by putting it under another card in their face-down pile (which may include a token), to prevent it from being the top card of their pile.
+Players are not allowed to actively seek to discover who has a DFC in their current pack, or who has drafted a DFC that pick.
+In Professional level tournaments, packs should be opened in advance with DFC cards replaced by an appropriate placeholder card indicating the correct DFC, then packs should be repackaged to be used specifically for the draft.
+Players that have drafted placeholder cards are given the DFC it represented in the pack prior to any deck construction.

 Players may not look at the face down pile of cards they have drafted while the drafting of cards is in progress, unless the Head Judge has specifically announced that this is allowed.

 After all cards in the first and second packs have been drafted, there is a review period where players may look at the cards they have drafted.
 The recommended time limit for the review period is 1 minute.
 At the conclusion of the review period, players place the cards they have drafted face down in a single pile in front of them.
 Players may change the order of the cards they have drafted.

 After the final pack is drafted, players construct a 30-card minimum deck using only the cards they have drafted.
+In some booster sets, additional cards may be added to the players.
 If a player cannot construct a 30-card minimum deck from the cards they have drafted, they add Cracked Baubles to their deck until the number of cards in their deck is at least 30.
 The recommended time limit for booster draft deck construction is 15 minutes. *(For more information about limited format deck construction, see section 6.3.)*

 The cards a player drafts are referred to as a player’s **card pool**.
 Players keep the cards they draft unless announced otherwise by the Tournament Organizer before the start of the draft.